FranxYao/RDP/src/annotation/annotation_guidelines.md

 After you have finished, send the two files (output1.txt and output2.txt) back to yao.fu@ed.ac.uk

 ## Examples of LEX cluster
+Generally, lexical cluster are words simply look like each other by their appearance.
+The above "these", "them", "those" cluster is an example.
+So if you see a cluster with "he", "her", "hers", "his", then it is a LEX cluster.

 Other examples of LEX clusters are:
 ```
 state 837 cnt 2703 type=LEX